yu-lab-vt/CINDA/README.md

 # Welcome to CINDA
 CINDA (**CI**rculation **N**etwork based **D**ata-**A**ssociation) is a minimum-cost circulation framework for solving the global data association problem, which plays a key role in the tracking-by-detection paradigm of multi-object tracking (MOT).
 CINDA maintains the same optimal solution as the previously widely used minimum-cost flow framework, while enjoys both a better theoretical complexity bound and orders of practical efficiency improvement.
 The improved computational efficiency is expected to enable more sophisticated tracking framework and yields better tracking accuracy.

-If you have any feedback or issue, you are welcome to either post issue in Issues section or send email to yug@vt.edu (Guoqiang Yu).
+If you have any feedback or issue, you are welcome to either post issue in Issues section or send email to yug@vt.edu (Guoqiang Yu at Virginia Tech).
 #

 ## Overview of CINDA and its comparison with minmum-cost flow-based framework